emissary-ingress/emissary/docs/user-guide/ambassador-pro-install.md

 ### Enabling Rate limiting

 Deploy the Kubernetes service that enables rate limiting.
-Then want to review the [Advanced Rate Limiting tutorial ](/user-guide/advanced-rate-limiting) for information on configuring rate limits.
+You will then want to review the [Advanced Rate Limiting tutorial ](/user-guide/advanced-rate-limiting) for information on configuring rate limits.

 ```bash
 kubectl apply -f https://www.getambassador.io/yaml/ambassador/pro/ambassador-pro-ratelimit.yaml